Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 In summary, liquidity is a key element in the financial stability and flexibility of both companies and individuals.
 It significantly influences the ability to overcome financial challenges and take advantage of economic opportunities.

-What happens if the Company's Liquidity is too low or too high?
+What happens if a company has too little or too much liquidity?

 Criterion Liquidity too low Liquidity too high